bsutherland333-zz/mechawreckers/README.md

 - Functions are in camelCase. myFunction()
 - Classes are in UpperCamelCase.
 MyClass
 - Class items are appended to their associated class name with two underscores.
 MyClass__class_item
-- Private class items are denoted by a leading underscore _MyClass__class_item
+- Private class items are denoted by a leading underscore _MyClass__class_item.
+Class name can be omitted if desired (__class_item).
-- Any preproccessor variables  should be defines in UPPERCASE.
+- Any preprocessor variables should be defined in UPPERCASE.

 ## File Organization